YvanMazy/TransferProxy-Demo-plugin/.github/README.md

 This is a demo plugin for [TransferProxy](https://github.com/Darkkraft/TransferProxy/) using Gradle.

 Each module is a different plugin.
 An explanation is given in the associated README.

+Each plugin can be downloaded in GitHub actions.
+Click [here](https://github.com/Darkkraft/TransferProxy-Demo-plugin/actions) to access it.